 If you don’t have much time to explore Lisbon and are looking to cover as much ground as possible then a tour would be a great idea.
 Check out these cool options for your day trips or shop around for something that fits your travel style!

 Visit Sintra, Cabo da Roca, Cascais plus they pick you up from your hotel: Click here for pricing

-Tour the Portuguese countryside including Obidos (gorgeousss town) and Fatima: Click here for pricing and booking
+Tour the Portuguese countryside including Obidos (gorgeousss town) and Fatima: Click here to book.

 Hope I helped make your Lisbon trip a little simpler.
 I’m excited for all you’re about to experience in this beautiful city!